Dov-Moshe/Android-App-Remote-Control-Joystick/README.md

 	- view
 		- file "MainActivity" – the programing side of the view.
 		- file "Joystick" - class that inherits from class 'View' and implements joystick.
-		- file "JoystickService" - interface to get the joystick's notification.
+		- file "JoystickService" - interface to get the joystick's notifications.
 2. res:
 	- layout
 		- file "activity_main.xml" - the XML of the view.